Unexploded Ordnance (UXO) Survey and Risk Mitigation

 Unexploded bombs, mines, and other munitions continue to pose a serious threat to people and property around the UK.
 Fortunately, there are steps that can be taken to mitigate the risk that UXO presents and allow for safe development on or near sites where UXO may be present.

+Our expertise in UXO risk mitigation extends across various projects, from small housing developments to large-scale wind farm developments in both terrestrial and marine settings.
 Our team of experienced professionals will work with you to ensure that your project is completed safely and on schedule.

 SEP Geophysical are able to assist with any steps along the process such as: